joeytakeda/misc/table.md

 ```

+@lemmaRef

-@lemmaRefprovides a pointer to a definition of the lemma for the word, for example in an online lexicon.
+provides a pointer to a definition of the lemma for the word, for example in an online lexicon.
-**Status**Optional**Datatype**teidata.pointer
+**Status**

+Optional

+**Datatype**

+teidata.pointer

 ```

 <w type="verb" lemma="hit" lemmaRef="http://www.example.com/lexicon/hitvb.xml">